Whole-of-life policies

 -

-The policy will usually have review dates, when you’ll compare the value of the plan with the benefits you’ll provide.
-Although there are some non-reviewable policies, we receive very few complaints about them.
+Most policies will have review dates.
+This is when you and your customer can compare the value of the plan with the benefits you’ll provide.
+We receive very few complaints about non-reviewable policies.

 The customer says they didn’t know the plan would be reviewed

-We’ll consider whether you made it clear at the time of sale that the plan was subject to regular reviews which could lead to increased contributions or reduced benefits.
+We’ll consider whether you made it clear at the time of sale that the plan was subject to regular reviews that could lead to increased contributions or reduced benefits.

 - the product literature